 This Scotts product helps keep the weed's seeds from germinating, but the herbicide's effectiveness eventually wears off, usually between two to four months after application.
 Seeds that find their way into your lawn after the herbicide fades can still germinate.
 Don't apply the herbicide more than twice per year.
 It's best to wait at least two months between the applications.
 Instead of applying the herbicide to your entire lawn, you can treat the areas most likely to experience crabgrass problems, including the spaces next to your driveway and sidewalk.
 These spots absorb heat from the concrete, making them more attractive to crabgrass.

 Using it to Kill Other Weeds

 The active ingredient in Scotts Halts Crabgrass Preventer, pendimethalin, kills at least nine varieties of weeds, not just crabgrass.
-To prevent winter weeds such as the annual chickweed (Stellaria media) and henbit (Lamium amplexicaule), apply the herbicide in the fall, just as the weather starts to cool.
+To prevent winter weeds such as the annual chickweed (Stellaria media) and henbit (Lamium amplexicaule), apply the Scotts weed killer in the fall, just as the weather starts to cool.
 Apply the product just as you would in the spring, using 2 pounds per 1,000 square feet of lawn.
 Only apply it in the fall if it has been at least two months since you performed a full-lawn summer application.

 Scotts Halts Crabgrass Preventer can help your lawn look lush and green without the annoying weeds popping up.
 Time your application right to make it effective without damaging your grass.